A Brief History Of E Cigarettes

 In 2008, the World Health Organisation declared that e cigarettes were not to be marketed as a smoking cessation aid however did not offer any suggestion towards whether they had a positive or negative effect, which paved the way for their continued popularity.
 Today, it’s estimated that over 2.6 million people are using e cigarettes in the UK alone.

-Our rechargeable starter sets contain everything you need if you are looking to buy your first e cigarette – they’re one of the best value starter kits available on the market at just £6 and come with a handy plastic carry case.
+Our rechargeable starter kits contain everything you need if you are looking to buy your first e cigarette – they’re one of the best value starter kits available on the market at just £6 and come with a handy plastic carry case.